General Information on the Živnostenský list (Czech Trade license)This page contains basic information about the financial side of a trade license.

 In case your expenses are (significantly) higher than 60%, it is also possible to use in the Tax Return the real revenue minus the real expenses as Tax Base.
 With this method, more Tax Benefits can be claimed and also it may be necessary to use this method in order to fulfill the minimum requirements when extending a Business Visa.

-This luxurious system of 60% expense deduction has since for the year 2015 been capped till revenues up to 2 M CZK, for the part of the revenue over 2 M CZK the 60/40 rule cannot be aplied anymore (see below)
+This luxurious system of 60% expense deduction has since for the year 2019 been capped to Revenues up to 2 M CZK (cca 80.000 EUR), for the part of the revenue over 2 M CZK the 60/40 rule cannot be aplied anymore (see below)

 Total Taxes / Social- and Health ChargesBeing self-employed, basically you have the obligation to pay 3 things:

-* US citizens who are able to prove that they pay social charges in the US do not have to pay the social charges in CZ.
+* US citizens who are able to prove that they pay social charges in the US do not have to pay the social charges in CZ, although for business visa purposes it is not recommended to do so.

 IMPORTANT NOTE: US Citizens on a Business Visa, contrary to the above, must enroll into Public Health Care